umarmughal824/micromasters/README.md

 You'll need to install the [yarn](https://yarnpkg.com/en/docs/cli/) package manager.
 You can do:

-    npm install -g yarn@0.19.1
+    sudo node ./scripts/install_yarn.js

 To install it.
 Nice!
-You can check which version is installed in `Dockerfile-node` to be make you're getting the version we are standardized on.
+You can check which version is installed in `package.json` to be make you're getting the version we are standardized on.

 Now, in a separate terminal tab, use the webpack helper script to install npm modules and run the dev server: